 How to Attract Spiders to Your Garden

-The best way to attract spiders is by displaying attractive real estate.
+The best way to attract Argiope aurantia and other beneficial ones is by displaying attractive real estate.
 Yes, provide protection from the elements.

-Spiders are always on the lookout for cozy little hovels to call home, whether they’re tall grass or crops, bales of hay, or moist mulch.
+They are always on the lookout for cozy little hovels to call home.
+Whether they’re tall grass or crops, bales of hay, or moist mulch.

-Firstly, you’ll want to cut down on the use of pesticides, since those are geared to eliminate all insects, good and bad alike, including spiders.
+Firstly, you’ll want to cut down on the use of pesticides.
+Those will eliminate all spiders — good and bad alike.